Local criminals target campers in latest stealing spree - NewsBreak

 Local criminals target campers in latest stealing spree

-PUNTA GORDA, Fl.
-(WBBH) — Criminal in both Charlotte and Lee counties stole two campers in the last week that are nearly identical to one another.
+PUNTA GORDA, Fla. — Criminal in both Charlotte and Lee counties stole two campers in the last week that are nearly identical to one another.

 John Shoemaker of Cape Coral was heartbroken when he went to cut the grass at his rural Punta Gorda property where he stores his newly purchased camper.